 By the time we placed the iPads in our students’ hands, every procedure was in place.
 Things ran smoothly.
 Blended learning enhanced my students’ engagement in class and their performance overall.
 Students started teaching me things about the apps we were using in class.
 I felt challenged to come up with new ways to teach lessons and take grades.

 Do you wonder what blended learning can do for your schools?
-Click below to learn more with this FREE blended learning white paper.
+Access your FREE copy of Istation's blended learning e-book Break Through With Blended Learning.